DataSQRL/sqrl/README.md

 # DataSQRL

 DataSQRL is a development environment for building data services from streaming, static, or external data sources.
-The DataSQLR compiler generates optimal data pipelines from the data transformations expressed in SQRL and the API specification of the data service. *"Structured Query and Reaction Language"* (SQRL) is a development language that simplifies and extends SQL with reactive and streaming concepts, relationships, and explicit data dependencies.
+The DataSQRL compiler generates optimal data pipelines from the data transformations expressed in SQRL and the API specification of the data service. *"Structured Query and Reaction Language"* (SQRL) is a development language that simplifies and extends SQL with reactive and streaming concepts, relationships, and explicit data dependencies.

 > **Warning**
 > This preview release of DataSQRL is intended for experimental use and feedback.
-Do not use DataSQLR in production yet.
+Do not use DataSQRL in production yet.

 ## Quickstart